Acute Peroneal Tendon Subluxation

 The peroneal tendons are the main tendons that run along the outside part of the foot and ankle.
 There are two peroneal tendons (Figure 1).
 The first is called the peroneus brevis.
 The term “brevis” implies short.
 It is called this because it has a shorter muscle and starts lower in the leg.
 It then runs down around the back of the bone called the fibula on the outside of the leg and inserts (i.e. connects) to the fifth metatarsal.
 This is on the outside part of the foot.
 The peroneus longus takes its name because it has a longer course.
 It starts higher on the leg and runs all the way underneath the foot to insert or connect onto one of the bones (1st metatarsal) on the inside of the foot.

 Both tendons, however, share the major job of turning the foot outwards (everting).
 The tendons are held in a groove behind the back of the fibula bone and have a roof made of ligament-like tissue called the superior peroneal retinaculum (SPR).
 The SPR is the main restraint to peroneal tendon subluxation.
-In peroneal tendon subluxation the SPR is injured, which can cause the peroneal tendons to be prominent and pop over the edge of the prominent fibula (subluxation).
+In peroneal tendon subluxation the SPR is injured, which can cause one or both of the peroneal tendons to be prominent and pop over the edge of the prominent fibula (subluxation).

 Clinical Presentation